-We've partnered with AirHelp to assist you in claiming compensation for lengthy delays or cancellations that happen on eligible flights to/from and within the European Union (EU).
+We've partnered with AirHelp to assist you in claiming compensation for lengthy delays or cancellations that happen on eligible flights to/from/within the European Union (EU) and Brazil.

 What is AirHelp?